Accounting and finance services in France 2026: how to choose the right scope

 When a traditional firm often suffices#

 A well-organised traditional firm often suffices when the company mainly wants to stay up to date on bookkeeping, filings and closing.
 This is often the case for start-up structures, small teams or companies with simple flows.
 A good firm then provides reliability, education and timely alerts.
-For a single-shop SARL or a SASU consulting business under EUR 500k of revenue, the scope is typically bookkeeping, monthly VAT, annual corporate tax return, payroll for 1 to 5 employees, and an annual review meeting.
-The cost falls in the EUR 150-700 per month range depending on volume and tooling.
+For a single-shop SARL or a SASU consulting business under EUR 500k of revenue, the scope is typically bookkeeping, VAT filings, the annual corporate tax return, payroll for 1 to 5 employees, and an annual review meeting.
+VAT is not automatically monthly at that size.
+Under the basic exemption (EUR 37,500 for services, EUR 85,000 for trade and accommodation) there is no VAT return at all.
+Under the simplified regime, which runs up to EUR 286,000 for services and EUR 945,000 for trade, the return is the annual CA12, filed by the second working day following 1 May, with instalments in July (55%) and December (40%), and monthly filing only begins once the VAT due for the previous year exceeds EUR 15,000.
+Monthly CA3 returns belong to the standard regime, with a quarterly option when annual VAT due stays under EUR 4,000.

 When outsourced CFO becomes relevant#

 Outsourced CFO support gains value when topics become more strategic: cash monitoring, budget preparation, bank discussions, financing applications, indicator structuring, or the need to make figures speak faster.
 At this stage, the company no longer just needs to record.
 It needs to steer.
-Typical triggers in 2026: opening a second site, hiring above 15 employees, applying for a EUR 500k+ loan from a French bank, preparing a fundraising round, signing a first international contract, or starting a M&A process.
-The outsourced CFO works on a part-time basis (typically 2 to 6 days per month) and operates as an executive committee member.
+Typical triggers: opening a second site, a significant hiring wave, applying for a bank loan, preparing a fundraising round, signing a first international contract, or starting a M&A process.
+The outsourced CFO works on a part-time basis, typically 1 to 5 days per month, sometimes more during a fundraising round or a transition, and sits alongside the management team.
+The published tiers are set out on the outsourced CFO page, from EUR 1,500 per month.

 Example decision#

 A modest-sized agency with simple activity will often need a good accounting and payroll foundation, plus occasional steering meetings.
-Conversely, a business opening multiple sites, recruiting, financing inventory or preparing a capital operation benefits from strengthening its financial setup much earlier — typically 6 to 12 months before the next strategic milestone, not 6 to 12 months after.
+Conversely, a business opening multiple sites, recruiting, financing inventory or preparing a capital operation benefits from strengthening its financial setup much earlier, and it is easier to do so before the next strategic milestone than after it.

-In our experience, the right balance is not fixed.
+The right balance is not fixed.
 It evolves with growth.
 A scope suited to January may become too narrow by September if activity accelerates.
-The cheapest way to fail is to keep the same engagement letter for three years while the business doubles in size.
+Leaving the same engagement letter untouched while the business doubles in size is the simplest way to end up with a scope nobody uses.

 What makes the difference in good support#